hackclub/hackclub/playbook/workshops/cloud9/README.md

 add gif of creating html file

-Repeat the last step twice more, except this time creat a CSS file and a Javascript file.
+Repeat the last step twice more, except this time create a CSS file and a Javascript file.
 Name your files *style.css* and *index.js*

 Now that you have your files set up lets start building.
-Inside your *index.html* file create a button with the attribute *id* set to *alertButton*.
+Inside your *index.html* file in the body tag create a button with the attribute *id* set to *alertButton*.

+'''
+<button id="alertButton">Click Me!</button>
+'''

 To preview you file right click your *index.html* file in your workspace sidebar to the left and hit *Preview*.
 This will open up a new tab with the rendered version of your html file.

+add gif of previewing inde.html

 Every time you update your html file the preview will automatically update.

+Next lets add some style to our button.
+In your *style.css* file add the following code